MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Introduction

 In this article, we follow the second approach and study the enumeration problem for MSO queries with free node variables over \emph{trees}.
 Furthermore, the trees can be subjected to local updates.
 We consider updates that relabel a node or insert/delete a leaf.
 Our aim is to provide an index structure that can be efficiently updated, when the underlying tree changes.
 This makes the enumeration phase \emph{insensitive to such updates}: when our algorithm is producing answers with a small delay in the enumeration phase and the underlying data $D$ is updated, we can update the index and re-start enumerating on the new data within the same delay.

 The complexity results in this article are presented in terms of the size of the tree; the arity $k$ of the query; and the number of states of a non-deterministic node-selecting finite tree automaton for the query.
-The connection between run-based node-selecting automata and MSO-queries is well known, see, e.g.~\cite{NiehrenPTT-dbpl05,ThatcherW-mst68}.
+The connection between run-based node-selecting automata and MSO-queries is well-known, see, e.g.~\cite{NiehrenPTT-dbpl05,ThatcherW-mst68}.

-When measuring complexity in terms of query size, we have to keep in mind that MSO queries can be non-elementary smaller than their equivalent non-deterministic node-selecting tree automata.
+When measuring complexity in terms of query size, we have to keep in mind that MSO queries can be non-elementarily smaller than their equivalent non-deterministic node-selecting tree automata.
 Therefore, our enumeration algorithm is non-elementary in terms of the MSO formula, which cannot be avoided unless P $=$ NP~\cite{FrickG-apal04}.
 For this reason, MSO is usually not used as a query language in practice; although it is widely regarded as a good yardstick for expressiveness.

 Our complexities are exponential in the arity $k$ of the queries.
 However for practical scenarios, $k$ is usually very small.
 We note that $k=2$ suffices for modeling XPath queries, which are central in XML querying.